ksmooi/ai_power/deep_learning/transformer/huggingface_transformer_pipeline_api.md

 print(result)
 ```

-### Example: Using Question Answering Pipeline with Various Configurations
+### Using Question Answering Pipeline with Various Configurations

 This example demonstrates how to use the `transformers` library's question answering pipeline with various configurations and parameters.
 It covers:
 - Initializing the question answering pipeline.